Nobody9714/NoIPScan/README.md

    f.
 Right click an entry in the list for more options.

-## Requirements - will be prompted to install if missing
+## Requirements - Will be prompted to install automatically if missing

 - [Python 3.6 or higher]([/wiki/contributing-guidelines](https://www.python.org/downloads/windows/))
-- Required Python libraries (will be installed automaticlly):
+- Required Python libraries:
   - `tkinter (usually included with Python)`
   - `PIL (Python Imaging Library)`
   - `netifaces`